Stress is the most underestimated and misunderstood component of learning.

 There is only so much pressure we can take.

-We want to prevent that.
+We want to prevent this.

 Overheating the engine is dangerous and should be avoided at all costs.
 Each of us only has one.